-At the 58 percent-owned and operated deepwater Tahiti Field, net daily production averaged 31,000 barrels of crude oil, 13 million cubic feet of natural gas, and 2,000 barrels of NGLs.
-Four infill production wells were completed in 2016.
-The next development phase, the Tahiti Vertical Expansion Project, achieved a final investment decision in mid-2016.
-The expansion project includes four new wells and associated subsea infrastructure.
-The four wells have been drilled and cased, and completion operations are underway.
-First oil is expected in 2018.
+At the 58 percent-owned and operated deepwater Tahiti Field, net daily production averaged 45,000 barrels of crude oil, 18 million cubic feet of natural gas, and 3,000 barrels of NGLs.
+Infill drilling continued in 2017.
+The Tahiti Vertical Expansion Project is the next development phase of the Tahiti Field, developing shallower reservoirs and encompassing four new wells and associated subsea infrastructure.
+All wells have been drilled, and facility installation work has commenced.
+First oil is expected in second-half 2018.
 Proved reserves have been recognized for this project.
-The Tahiti Field has an estimated remaining production life of at least 20 years.
+The Tahiti Field has an estimated production life of at least 20 years.

 The company has a 15.6 percent nonoperated working interest in the deepwater Mad Dog Field.
-In 2016, net daily production averaged 8,000 barrels of liquids and 1 million cubic feet of natural gas.
-The next development phase, the Mad Dog 2 Project, is planned to develop the southern portion of the Mad Dog Field.
+In 2017, net daily production averaged 8,000 barrels of liquids and 1 million cubic feet of natural gas.
+The next development phase, the Mad Dog 2 Project, is planned to develop the southwestern extension of the Mad Dog Field.
 The development plan includes a new floating production platform with a design capacity of 140,000 barrels of crude oil per day.
 A final investment decision was reached in February 2017.
 First oil is expected in 2021.
-At the end of 2016, proved reserves had not been recognized for the Mad Dog 2 Project.
+At the end of 2017, proved reserves have been recognized for the Mad Dog 2 Project.

-The development plan for the 60 percent-owned and operated deepwater Big Foot Project includes a 15-slot drilling and production tension leg platform with water injection facilities and a design capacity of 75,000 barrels of crude oil and 25 million cubic feet of natural gas per day.
-Fabrication of replacement mooring tendons began in mid-2016.
-Platform installation is expected to resume in late 2017, with first oil expected in late 2018.
+The development plan for the 60 percent-owned and operated deepwater Big Foot Project includes a 15-slot drilling and production tension leg platform (TLP) with water injection facilities and a design capacity of 75,000 barrels of crude oil and 25 million cubic feet of natural gas per day.
+The TLP has been moored in its final location; installation is expected to be completed in second quarter 2018.
+First oil is expected in late 2018.
 The field has an estimated production life of 35 years from the time of start-up.
 Proved reserves have been recognized for this project.

 Chevron holds a 25 percent nonoperated working interest in the Stampede Project, the unitized development of the deepwater Knotty Head and Pony discoveries.
 The planned facilities have a design capacity of 80,000 barrels of crude oil and 40 million cubic feet of natural gas per day.
-Fabrication and development drilling activities progressed in 2016, with first oil expected in 2018.
+Installation of the TLP and subsea infrastructure was completed in 2017, with first oil achieved in January 2018.
 The field has an estimated production life of 30 years from the time of start-up.
 Proved reserves have been recognized for this project.